Apply fa fa-search

 Craig Ennis – Captured Souls: In Conversation with Graham Humphreys

-Also premiering at FrightFest this year is a new feature documentary edited and produced by MetFilm School Brighton lecturer Craig Ennis, created in collaboration with director Chris Collier.
+Also premiering at FrightFest this year is a film about the life and work of one of the most influential poster artists of the horror genre, edited by MetFilm School Brighton course leader, Craig Ennis, in collaboration with director Chris Collier.

 The film centres on Graham Humphreys, the legendary illustrator whose poster designs for films such as A Nightmare on Elm Street and The Evil Dead have become iconic in horror cinema.
 Humphreys has provided the official artwork for FrightFest every year, and the documentary featuring contributions from figures including Reece Shearsmith and Andy Nyman, charts his life, artistry, and enduring influence.